-To efficiently improve the performance of crops grown under suboptimal Zn conditions and 106 107 increase the Zn content in their edible parts it is of paramount importance to understand the 108 physiological and molecular mechanisms underlying plants tolerance to Zn deficiency.
-109 Aspects of natural variation for Zn deficiency tolerance have been described for several plant species, including A. thaliana (Cakmak et al., 1998; Genc et al., 2006; Ghandilyan et 110 111 al., 2012; Graham et al., 1992; Hacisalihoglu et al., 2004; Karim et al., 2012; Rengel and 112 Graham, 1996).
-However, to date, a detailed study on natural variation of plants tolerance to 113 Zn deficiency involving both physiological and molecular mechanisms has not yet been performed.
-In this study we evaluated natural variation among 19 diverse A. thaliana 114 115 accessions to identify physiological and molecular traits involved in the tolerance to Zn deficiency.
-It shows that high-throughput screening of genetic variation for Zn deficiency 116 117 tolerance can be simplified by focusing on the combination of changes in the ionome

-- profile; the minimum Zn concentration required for growth; and the expression level of Zn - deficiency responsive genes.
+To improve efficiently the performance of crops grown under suboptimal Zn conditions and increase the Zn content in their edible parts, it is of paramount importance to understand the physiological and molecular mechanisms underlying plants' tolerance to Zn deficiency.
+Aspects of natural variation for Zn deficiency tolerance have been described for several plant species, including A. thaliana (Graham et al., 1992; Rengel and Graham, 1996; Cakmak et al., 1998; Hacisalihoglu et al., 2004; Genc et al., 2006; Ghandilyan et al., 2012; Karim et al., 2012).
+However, to date, a detailed study on natural variation of plants' tolerance to Zn deficiency involving both physiological and molecular mechanisms has not been performed.
+In this study, we evaluated natural variation among 19 diverse A. thaliana accessions to identify physiological and molecular traits involved in the tolerance to Zn deficiency.
+It shows that high-throughput screening of genetic variation for Zn deficiency tolerance can be simplified by focusing on the combination of changes in the ionome profile, the minimum Zn concentration required for growth, and the expression level of Zn deficiency-responsive genes.

-Material and methods
+Materials and methods